junzhin/SWEN30006_Project2/README.md

 4. At the end of all rounds, the player (or players) with the highest score wins.
 ---

-## Program Improvements And Extensions To The Original Verssion:
+## Program Improvements And Extensions To The Original Version:
 ### Additional Npc Types
 - Smart Player